-In this research line we aim to develop advanced nanostructured molecular materials that smartly modify their optical properties (i.e. absorption and emission) as response to external stimuli, such as pH, temperature and light.
-These materials are of key relevance in near future commercial products that try to tackle society and environmental needs: sustainability, comfort and security.
+In this research line, we aim to develop advanced nanostructured molecular materials that smartly modify their optical properties (i.e. absorption and emission) as a response to external stimuli, such as pH, temperature and light.
+These materials are of key relevance in near future commercial products that try to tackle social and environmental needs: sustainability, comfort and security.

 - UV/vis/NIR-light induced color-changing films and coatings for rewritable devices, anticounterfeiting technologies and dynamic photoprotective coatings.

 - Temperature-responsive fluorochromogenic micro/nanocomposites for thermal optical sensing and temperature-dependent optical filters.